-Our daily exercise routine under lock-down version 1, involves a short four minute walk from our temporary home to the cliff tops overlooking the south Cornwall coast, with long walks along the coastal path.
+Our daily exercise routine under the first UK lock-down, involved a short four minute walk from our temporary home to the cliff tops overlooking the south Cornwall coast, with long walks along the coastal path.
 It was a very different outlook just a week ago.

-Not long before lock-down in the UK, we finished the last of our house sits before the travel industry slowly started to fall apart, airlines stopped flying, forthcoming house sits were cancelled, and the inevitable happened… we became homeless.
+Not long before lock-down in the UK, we finished the last of our house sits just as the travel industry slowly started to fall apart.
+Airlines stopped flying, forthcoming house sits were cancelled, and the inevitable happened as self styled digital nomads, we became homeless.

 It wasn't a total shock.
 Our lifestyle meant, since setting out as full-time nomads seven years ago, that we'd been used to anticipating potential Plan B's.

 In this case, we headed to my mum's, only to discover the government would shortly be isolating the over 70's and more strictly those with vulnerabilities.
 Along with that came the stark realization that staying with mum long term would mean compromising her and her friend who has underlying health issues.